xinbo-w/shiny-Retailers-in-COVID/README.md

 ## Content
 The repository contains three core files.
 ### mobility_data_fetching_preparing.R
-This is the R script that fetches the data from Google platform and make transformations to output the data for our dashboard.
+This is the R script that fetches the data from the Google platform and makes transformations to output the data for our dashboard.

 ### data_for_dashboard.csv
-This is the data output by the script and to be visualized in the rmarkdown file.
+This is the data output by the script and to be visualized in the R Markdown file.

 ### Retailers-in-COVID.Rmd
-This is the rmarkdown file that can be knitted to form the R-Shiny dashboard shown in the link [R-Shiny dashboard](https://xinbo-wang.shinyapps.io/Retailers-in-COVID/)
+This is the R Markdown file that can be knitted to form the R-Shiny dashboard shown in the link [R-Shiny dashboard](https://xinbo-wang.shinyapps.io/Retailers-in-COVID/)

 ## How to Use the Dashboard
-The green on the maps represents the counties that has a increased traffic in retailer stores and red spots are ones with increased traffic, compared to pre-COVID.
+The green spots on the maps represent the counties that have increased traffic in retailer stores and red spots are ones with decreased traffic, compared to pre-COVID.
-The size of the spots represent change in percentage (larger spots = larger change).
+The size of the spots represents a change in percentage (larger spots = larger change).
 ![png](https://github.com/xinbo-hubert-wang/shiny-Retailers-in-COVID/blob/main/Dashboard%20-%20Main.png)
 As you can see, the map is crowded by spots (counties).
-The dashboard is built with several widgets that can filter data.
+To make it easier to read, we built the dashboard with several widgets that can filter data.
 ### Filter by State
 ![png](https://github.com/xinbo-hubert-wang/shiny-Retailers-in-COVID/blob/main/Dashboard%20-%20CA.png)
 ### Filter by Population Density